zpainter/iassist/content/conferences/program-planning-manual.md

 The Admin Committee voted in May 2014 to discontinue previous IASSIST policy that the Workshop Presenters are offered one free conference registration per workshop.
 Starting from the 2015 conference there will not be any registration compensation for the workshop instructors.

-## Announcing the Call for Proposals (CFP) Including Papers, Sessions, Posters, Pecha Kuchas
+## Announcing the Call for Proposals (CFP) Including Papers, Sessions, Posters, Lightning Talks

 The [Program Commitee Co-Chairs]({{< ref "program-planning-manual.md#pc-co-chair-duties" >}}) are responsible for the coordinated distribution of the CFP.
 They will invite members of the larger conference planning committee to claim various lists to which to post.These same list assignments will be used to post notices at various strategic moments, e.g., when the program is posted, when registration opens and when the early bird registration deadline approaches.
 The Call for Workshops is drafted by the [Workshops Coordinator]({{< ref "program-planning-manual.md#workshop-coordinator-duties" >}}) but may be sent at the same time.